-Rental income due under finance leases is recognised as receivables at the amount of the company's net investment in the leases.
+Rental income due under finance leases are recognised as receivables at the amount of the company's net investment in the leases.

-When a contract is determined to include lease and non-lease components, the company applies AASB 15 to allocate the consideration under the contract to each component.
+When a contract is determined to include lease and non-lease components, the company uses the relative stand-alone price to allocate the consideration under the contract to the lease and non-lease components.